nirupamaps/nirupamaps.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hello!
+hello!

 I am an Electrical Engineering PhD student at Arizona State University working with [Prof. Mojdeh Khorsand](https://labs.engineering.asu.edu/khorsand/) where I am working on load monitoring, and forecasting as a gateway towards intelligent energy systems and effective demand response.

 Before starting my Ph.D., I was a Masters student at ASU under Prof. Khorsand, where I worked on a bidding generation tool for DER Aggregators with PV and battery storage resources participating in the wholesale energy market and ancillary services.
 We developed an optimization tool with consideration of uncertainity of resource forecast and market price, and the aggregators tolerance to the risk of being penalized due to defaulting obligations, along with the resource-wise individual techno-economical constraints.
 This was a [PSERC](https://pserc.wisc.edu) project in collaboration with some amazing folks from [Electric Power Research Institute (EPRI)](https://epri.com).

-I am excited and passionate about energy, climate tech, energy markets, power systems operations and planning, distribution systems, load intelligence and analysis, optimization and machine learning for power systems, and markov modelling.
+I am excited and passionate about energy markets, power systems operations and planning, distribution systems, load intelligence and analysis, optimization and machine learning for power systems, and markov modelling.

 I completed my Bachelor of Technology in Electrical and Electronics Engineering from [PES University](https://pes.edu/), Bangalore, India, where I was exposed to power systems and research.